jjjk123/Team1_Gene_Prioritization_GNN/README.md

 ## Conclusions

 During the hackathon, we conducted the project entitled "GRAIL: Gene Ranking for Ataxia using Interactome-based Learning" to compare the performance of two promising strategies for disease gene prioritization: graph neural networks and network propagation methods.
-Despite challenges with usability and limited time, we ran geneDRAGNN (a GNN-based method) and MultiXrank (a network propagation method).
+Despite challenges with usability and limited time, we ran geneDRAGNN (a graph neural network) and MultiXrank (a network propagation method).
 We used an example dataset consisting of a protein-protein interaction network and known gene for hereditary ataxia.
 Our results show that both methods produce distinct sets of top-ranked genes, which suggests that they might provide complementary results.
 The retraining of geneDRAGNN using disease-specific features might improve its performance.
-This project demonstrates the promise of GNNs in disease-gene prioritization.
-To conclude, a combined strategy that leverages the interpretability and scalability of propagation with the expressive power of GNNs may yield the best results for real-world rare disease research.
+To conclude, a combined strategy that leverages the interpretability and scalability of network propagation with the expressive power of GNNs may yield the best results for the identification of new disease-associated genes.

 ## Future directions

-1. Retrain XGDAG and geneDRAGNN using disease-specific input data
+1. Retrain XGDAG and geneDRAGNN using disease-specific input data.
-2. GNN vs network propagation: leave-one-out cross-validation, compare the top 20 highest scoring genes (the most promising candidates for ataxia)
+2. Benchmark XGDAG, geneDRAGNN and MultiXrank: leave-one-out cross-validation, compare the annotations of the top 20 highest scoring genes
-3. Use XAI strategies to compute explanation subgraphs
+3. Use explainable AI strategies to compute explanation subgraphs and interpret the scoring
-4. Construct multi-layer networks for GNN imputation
+4. Compare the performance of GNN vs network propagation on multi-layer networks (e.g., protein-protein interactions, gene co-expression, gene regulatory networks)
-5. Improve the usability of GNNs for non-CS researchers
+5. Improve the usability of GNNs researchers
-6. Perform external validation of candidate genes using the internal database of 30K+ of exomes and genomes of rare disease patients at [IMGAG Tübingen](https://www.medizin.uni-tuebingen.de/de/das-klinikum/einrichtungen/institute/medizinische-genetik-und-angewandte-genomik).
+6. Perform a validation of candidate genes using the internal database of 30K+ of exomes and genomes of rare disease patients at [IMGAG Tübingen](https://www.medizin.uni-tuebingen.de/de/das-klinikum/einrichtungen/institute/medizinische-genetik-und-angewandte-genomik).

 ## References